muesli/streamdeck/README.md

 # streamdeck

-An application and Go library to control your Elgato Stream Deck on Linux
+An CLI application and Go library to control your Elgato Stream Deck on Linux.

+If you're looking for a complete Linux service to control your StreamDeck, check out [Deckmaster](https://github.com/muesli/deckmaster), which is based on this library.

 ## Installation